Top 10 Social Media Logos and the Story Behind Them

-It has helped in connecting people in ways that we had never imagined.
+It has helped us connect with people in ways we had never imagined.

-Social media sites have also evolved from being personal to a tool that businesses can use for advertising purposes.
+Social media sites have also evolved from personal to a tool businesses can use for advertising purposes.

 Social media has become an active marketing platform.

-With the extensive use of social media through mobile devices, it has become essential for companies to ensure the optimisation of all their content for smaller devices.
+With the extensive use of social media through mobile devices, it has become essential for companies to optimise all their content for smaller devices.

 The optimisation includes ensuring that graphics are recognisable even when they are shrunk to fit on small screens.

-Optimising the company’s logo is essential since it represents the entirety of the business.
+Optimising the company’s logo is essential since it represents its entirety.

 Coincidentally, social media sites also have some of the best logos around, as we can recognise them immediately, even if they are at their smallest.

-The minds behind these social media logos have done their job so well that these symbols can serve as prime examples of how companies should create their designs.
+The minds behind the latest social media logos have done their job so well that these symbols can serve as prime examples of how companies should create their designs.

 Why Having a Good Logo is Important?

 It’s not rocket science that having a professional logo is integral to any organisation.

-A logo represents the organisation, and the elements of a logo usually carry symbolic representations of the company’s mission, values, and even beliefs.
+A logo represents the organisation, and the elements of a social media logo usually carry symbolic representations of the company’s mission, values, and even beliefs.